Google to pay 60 million euros into French media fund

-PARIS Google is to pay 60 million euros ($82 million) into a special fund to help French media develop their presence on the Internet under a top-level deal signed on Friday, but will not pay them for posting links to their content.
+PARIS Google is to pay 60 million euros (52 pounds) mln into a special fund to help French media develop their presence on the Internet under a top-level deal signed on Friday, but will not pay them for posting links to their content.

 French publishers had been pushing for Google to pay them licensing fees for listing headlines and snippets of articles in its search engine results.